flutter/website/src/docs/get-started/install/linux.md

 {% assign os = 'linux' -%}

+## Are you on Chrome OS?

+If so head to the official [Chrome OS Flutter installation docs!](/docs/get-started/install/chromeos)

 ## System requirements

 To install and run Flutter, your development environment must meet these minimum requirements: